What content strategy and technology will leading brands use in 2024?

 Most people worry about privacy when it comes to metadata, but the reality is that the information in video files has a lot of cool purposes for different users.
 For example, if you watched a video of cute puppies and wanted to know the general location it was shot, you could ask the uploader.
 But if they’re not available or no longer using the platform, you could check the metadata.
 Things like the camera make/model and editing software could be helpful if you’re interested in creating similar shots in your own videos.

-Can I edit video metadata?
+Can I edit video metadata with video editing software?

 This will be specific to your operating system as well as the third party media software systems you have installed.
 Tools like Windows Media Player or the iTunes Player both have options for changing the metadata of video files.